UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: Related Work

+Thanks to the innovative unified knowledge proposed by our \method protocol, our dataset can readily accommodate a variety of downstream tasks.
+In this study, we opt for common-sense reasoning and vision-language pre-training as experimental domains to validate our dataset.
+Common-sense reasoning is an extremely popular task in the field of knowledge graph.
+Since our dataset is based on the knowledge graph, the performance validation on common-sense reasoning is indispensable.
+Moreover, the representations from Vision-Language Pre-training models are capable of diminishing the necessity for intricate task-specific architectures~\cite{bert}, which allows the knowledge to further flow into various downstream tasks.
+By incorporating these two tasks, we are able to maximize the assessment of the dataset's knowledge validity.

 \textbf{Common-sense Reasoning.} Common-sense reasoning means answering queries by logic permutations.
 The specific task in this work is the link prediction.
-In the inference phase, feeding $<$("America"), Capital$>$ to a reasoning model, the output should be $<$("Washington")$>$.
 Various works~\cite{TransE,ComplEx,RotatE,ConvE,JointE,AcrE} achieve reasoning by embedding entities and relations in knowledge graph into low-dimensional vector space.
-For instance, GQE~\cite{GQE} encodes queries through a computation graph with relational projection and conjunction ($\wedge$) as operators.
 Path-based methods~\cite{PRA,NELL995,pathKgr,MINERVA} start from anchor entities and determine the answer set by traversing the intermediate entities via relational path.
 There are also GCN~\cite{gcn} based methods~\cite{GNN1,GNN2} pass message to iterate graph representation for reasoning.
-Common-sense reasoning is an extremely popular task in the field of knowledge graph.
-Since our dataset is based on the knowledge graph, the performance validation on common-sense reasoning is indispensable.